From unfazed to unprecedented: Inside the decision to postpone the Olympics

 “That opened a window where the IOC had been for some time trying to engage the organizing committee to say, ‘We’ve got to start looking at a plan,’ ” said Payne, the former IOC marketing head.

-Starting that day, and lasting from that Tuesday through Thursday, Bach participated in calls with members of every national organizing committee in the world.
+Starting that day and lasting through March 19, Bach participated in calls with members of every national organizing committee in the world.
 He said later every country agreed with the IOC’s strategy.

 A statement with resonance